 At Chiddingstone Church of England School, we teach these values across the whole curriculum, during Acts of Worship and throughout the school day.
-As a Church of England School, we believe that modelling this through our 15 Church School Values is key - tolerance and respect permeate through our school culture.
+As a Church of England School, we believe that modelling this through our Church School Values is key - tolerance, respect and celebration of diversity permeate through our school culture.

 Through an inclusive and democratic process, pupils elect their own school Head Girl and Boy who promote these values through their role in the school community.
 We also run Pupil Voice meetings, once a term, in which the children have the opportunity to put forward their ideas and opinions to their Year 6 representatives - these meetings help develop school and class rules.
 We plan a wide variety of extra-curricular trips (for example, visits to a Sikh Gurdwarah, Regents Park Mosque, Canterbury Cathedral and a local synagogue) which reinforce understanding, respect and tolerance of different faiths.
 We encourage visitors, such as Tom Tugendhat our local MP, to come into school to talk to the children – this helps to teach them about democracy in action.